agentio/serviceinfrastructure/content/docs/serviceinfrastructure/cloudmonitoring.md

 The [MetricService](https://github.com/googleapis/googleapis/blob/master/google/monitoring/v3/metric_service.proto#L67) service is defined in [metric_service.proto](https://github.com/googleapis/googleapis/blob/master/google/monitoring/v3/metric_service.proto).

 We'll use it to read metrics written by `ServiceControl`.
-Using other services in the API, we could add alerts and other mechanisms to help us respond to unusual situations that we can observe with metrics.
+Using other services in the Cloud Monitoring API, we could add alerts and other mechanisms to help us respond to unusual situations that we can observe with metrics.

 The full names of these methods begin with `google.monitoring.v3.MetricService.`